Fall intake versus Spring intake

 1. Check if the university offers both intakes

 It is important to ascertain whether the universities in question accept applications for both the seasons.
 Almost 75 percent of universities in the US do not have a spring intake for a majority of the courses.
 Thus, if you wish to apply for the spring intake, you should conduct a detailed research on the prospective universities, and find out whether they accept students in that season or not.

 More students apply for the fall intake since, by that time, they have already finished their undergrad degree.
-Since students from most countries complete their Undergraduate course by May/June, they have a few months to relax and prepare for the fall semester, which begins in September.
+Since students from most countries complete their undergraduate course by May/June, they have a few months to relax and prepare for the fall semester, which begins in September.

-If you apply to a university in the fall semester, you, at least, have the option of trying again and applying for the spring semester if nothing works out for you, but you may lose out on such an opportunity if you only apply for the spring intake as the fall application deadlines may have passed.
+If you apply to a university in the fall semester, you at least have the option of trying again and applying for the spring semester if nothing works out for you.
+But you may lose out on such an opportunity if you only apply for the spring intake as the fall application deadlines may have passed.

-- Participate in extracurricular activities at University
+6. Participation in extracurricular activities

 If participating in extracurricular activities and being a part of organizations and student clubs is important for you, then applying for a fall semester will give you more opportunities because student elections take place at the end of spring.
 If you apply for the spring semester, you are a newcomer and less known in comparison to fall students who have been in the university for a longer time.

-If you decide to study in a sunny and warm state like California or Florida, you will enjoy a pleasant climate.
+If you want to study in a sunny and warm state like California or Florida, you will enjoy a pleasant climate.
 But if the chosen university is in the colder regions of the country, and if you join in January, then you will face extreme weather conditions which can be uncomfortable and difficult to handle.
 Thus, you must keep the weather in mind before finalizing on which semester you want to join.